pboutinaud/SHiVAi/README.md

 ## Additional info

+### Running Shivai for AI model training purpose

+Shivai can be used as a preprocessing tool, to prepare the data for training our AI models.
+To do so, use the `--preproc_only` argument.

+You can also fill the `--voxels_tolerance` argument (also present in the configuration file) to give a "tolerance" to the resampling: if the original size of the voxels is within the tolerance, it will keep the original voxel size instead of resampling (it will check this for each dimension independently).
+For example, if the original voxel size was (1.2, 1.2, 3.0), with the resampling voxel size set to (1.0, 1.0, 1.0) and the tolerance set to (0.3, 0.3, 0.3), the final voxel size will be (1.2, 1.2, 1.0), as X and Y were with the tolerance (|1.2 - 1.0| $\leqslant$ 0.3) but the Z axis was resampled.

 ### Create missing json file

 In some cases, the model_info.json might be missing from the model folder you downloaded.
 To create it, you need to use the `prep_json.py` script, found in src/shivai/scripts/prep_json.py.